 There will be an open enrollment period for coverage on the Exchange.
-The initial open enrollment period begins October 1, 2013 and extends through March 31, 2014.
-Qualified individuals who enroll prior to December 23, 2013 will have an effective date of coverage on January 1, 2014.
-Qualified individuals that enroll between the first and twenty third day of any subsequent month during the initial open enrollment period, will have a coverage effective date of the first day of the following month.
-Qualified individuals that enroll between the twenty fourth and last day of the month between December 2013 and March 31, 2014, will have a coverage effective date of the first day of the second following month.
+The open enrollment period begins November 15, 2014 and extends through February 15, 2015.
+Qualified individuals who enroll prior to December 23, 2014 will have an Effective Date of coverage on January 1, 2015.
+Qualified individuals that enroll between the first and twenty third day of any subsequent month during the initial open enrollment period will have a coverage Effective Date of the first day of the following month.
+Qualified individuals that enroll between the twenty fourth and last day of the month between December 2014 and January 31, 2015, will have a coverage Effective Date of the first day of the second following month.